 Michael Miles Reflects on the Model that Revolutionized the Industry, Company Culture & Achieving Innovation – Part 2

-Welcome to the second blog in a two-part series celebrating Michael Miles, our Co-Founder and Chairman, as this year’s winner of the Staffing Industry Analysts’ Peter Yessne Staffing Innovator Award.
+Welcome to the first blog in a two-part series celebrating Michael Miles, our Co-Founder and Chairman, as this year’s winner of the Staffing Industry Analysts’ Peter Yessne Staffing Innovator Award.
 I conducted the following interview with Michael shortly after he learned he would be this year’s Staffing Innovator.
-It seemed the perfect time to reflect on the company’s success as this recognition comes the month before The Seaton Companies 25th anniversary.
+It seemed like the perfect time to reflect on the company’s success as this recognition comes the month before The Seaton Companies 25th anniversary.

 Q. What was the impetus for founding Seaton?

 A. First of all, I met Hugh Farrington, who I co-founded Seaton with, while in college at Arizona State University.
 We both had the entrepreneurial bug and knew that after college we wanted to go into business together.
 Through a series of fortunate circumstances Hugh and I wound up working together in Chicago at a company called Personnel Pool of America, the predecessor of Interim, Spherion and now Randstad.
 We worked there a year and then struck out on our own.